Leapsome logo

 Strengths

-Where Leapsome earns its place on the shortlist for mid-market teams once practical fit matters more than feature breadth.
+Where Leapsome earns its place for mid-market teams

 Leapsome performance reviews support flexible, competency-based evaluation cycles